-- 23. The Union may be correct that its previous achievements in collective bargaining were directly related to its willingness to enforce its demands with collective action.
-However, it is indisputable that the University in this round of bargaining has demonstrated equal resolution and the same resilience. - 24.
+- 26. The Union may be correct that its previous achievements in collective bargaining were directly related to its willingness to enforce its demands with collective action.
+However, it is indisputable that the University in this round of bargaining has demonstrated equal resolution and the same resilience. - 27.
 The merits of this case must be assessed having regard to well-established principles of interest arbitration.
 They are grounded in arbitral review of comparators.
 They recognize that even a public sector union with enormous leverage if permitted the right to strike police, for example is not entitled to a non-normative outcome.
 Because the result of good faith negotiation is unique in each instance, 'progress' is not a guaranteed outcome where parties are negotiating freely.
 In fact, the process of bargaining which replication seeks to model entails no entitlements for the benefit of either party.
 Interest arbitration almost always comes back to comparators.

-Replication and Unit 2 Settlement
+Replication and the Unit 2 Settlement

-- 25. Application of the comparator principle makes it clear that agreements reached by the same parties in free collective bargaining provide the best possible comparator evidence.
-Accordingly, Union submissions that Unit 1 should be awarded higher wage increases and superior provisions to those found in the freely bargained Unit 2 Collective Agreement, are not sustainable. - 26.
-The same logic applies, by extension, to the disposition in this arbitration of the remaining common issues in dispute.
-There should be an identical outcome.
+28. Application of the replication principle makes it clear that agreements reached by the same parties in free collective bargaining provide the best possible comparator evidence.
+The freely bargained Unit 2 Collective Agreement constitutes such evidence.
+The Union submission that Unit 3 members should be awarded higher wages and superior provisions is not sustainable.

+29. The same logic applies, by extension, to the disposition in this arbitration of the remaining common issues in dispute.
+The outcome should be identical.